 -

-Serve over rice, noodles or biscuits
+Serve over biscuits, rice, or mashed potatoes

 This really looks yummy!